Somedude5/The-Sound-of-Silence/README.md

 Currently tracking [open issues on GitHub](https://github.com/Somedude5/The-Sound-of-Silence/issues):

-**Active Issues:**
-- Pausing during fade-in may restart the fade from the beginning
-- Sounds may occasionally fail to fade out properly when stopped, particularly when stopped during an active fade

 ---

 ## 🗺️ Roadmap

-### 🎯 Next Release (v13.11.0)
-- [ ] Ability to Play Loop Segments in any Order, so go from segment one from 1:00-1:45 to a segment at 00:20-00:40
-- [ ] Redesigned Audio Player Menu, More UI buttons specific to Loop Segments like skipping/Breaking Loops

 ###  Future Considerations
 - [ ] Cross-playlist crossfading, fade from Exploration → Combat playlists